cuyu/cuyu.github.io/_posts/2017-11-08-Client-side-rendering-VS-server-side-rendering.md

 date: 2017-11-08
 ---

-Just similar to client side routing VS server side routing (see [Client side routing VS. server side routing](http://cuyu.github.io/web/2017/07/31/Client-side-routing-VS.-server-side-routing)), the topic is now change to rendering.
+Just similar to [Client side routing VS. server side routing](http://cuyu.github.io/web/2017/07/31/Client-side-routing-VS.-server-side-routing), the topic is now change to rendering.
 Actually, **the client side rendering make it possible for client side routing** as each route invokes at least a rendering operation.
 If the rendering is executed by the client, that routing is client side routing.
 See, they are just the same thing at the end.

 ## Why server side rendering? ##